pip-services/pip-services-docs/content/en/v4/tutorials/beginner_tutorials/communication/swagger/_index.md

   Not available
 {{< /tabsection >}}

-##### Service for document 2
+##### Controller for document 2

-Once our command set has been defined, we create our commandable REST service by extending the CommandableHttpService class and we link it to our controller.
-This service checks for a YAML file in the configuration file.
+Once our command set has been defined, we create our commandable REST controller by extending the CommandableHttpController class and we link it to our controller.
+This controller checks for a YAML file in the configuration file.
 If not found, it builds the Swagger UI from the command set.
 In our example, the configuration file doesn't include a path to a YAML file, and the Swagger UI is generated from the command set previously defined.

 {{< tabsection >}}
   {{< include "./__code5_node.md" >}}